Mexico agency issues recommendations to insure fair train tender

-MEXICO CITY Mexico’s antitrust watchdog on Friday warned some aspects of a new tender to build a high-speed train system would hinder fair competition, adding a new stumbling block for the government after a political scandal blew up around a previous contract.
+MEXICO CITY Jan 23 Mexico's antitrust watchdog on Friday said the government should change various aspects of a new tender to build a high-speed train system following a political scandal around a previous contract.

-Mexico's Federal Competition Commission issued a series of recommendations to change the terms of the new bid, arguing that some clauses would favor "some participants."

 Last week, authorities revealed fresh preliminary bid terms for the train project linking Mexico City with the wealthy, industrial city of Queretaro.